 Step 3: Review applications and interview candidates

-Co-op students typically have three days to apply through myCareer.
+Co-op students typically have five business days to apply through myCareer.
 Once the deadline passes, the applications are emailed directly to you.
 If an application is incomplete or missing requested documents, you may screen out incomplete applications or contact us to prompt the student submit the missing documents.

-Once your candidates are selected, contact us to arrange interviews.
+Once your candidates are selected, let us know that you are ready to arrange interviews and our team can help coordinate this.
 To schedule interviews, simply tell us your dates, times and the candidate's names and let us do the rest.
 We will confirm the schedule in advance of your arrival.

 Student availability varies based on course load and concurrent interviews.
 Please allow for some flexibility as we aim to find convenient interview times for both employers and students.

 On-campus interviews are generally held at our office locations.
 Limited interview rooms are reserved on a first-come, first-serve basis, and may not be "block-booked.”
 We encourage employers to schedule early to secure a room.
-We welcome employers to interview on-campus at any time during the term except Exam Week, and recommend employers avoid Study Break (the last full week of February).
+We welcome employers to interview on-campus at any time during the term except Exam Week, and recommend employers avoid Study Breaks in February and November.

 Telephone interviews: we accommodate telephone interviews through our office.

-Video conferencing / Skype: if you have access to facilities in your organization.
-Video conferencing costs are not covered by the Co-op Office.
+Video conferencing/Skype: if you have access to facilities in your organization.
+Video conferencing costs are not covered by our office.
 Please contact us for details.

 If you have questions about the job competition, please contact your Co-op Employer Team member.